redengin/Pinetime/docs/watch-api.md

 Application
 ================================================================================
-To satisfy the user, the full experience must be understood well.
+To satisfy the user, the full experience must be understood.
 ```plantuml
 (intent) -> (response)
 ```